Whitney Houston: Personal life

-Religion
+Faith

-Houston was a Christian, and she made it a point to sing gospel songs when on tour.
+Houston was a Christian and she made it a point to sing gospel songs in her concerts.
 During her childhood, she regularly attended New Hope Baptist Church where she joined the children's choir and later performed solos on a regular basis there.
-Houston's mother Cissy wrote that while at New Hope, Houston "got saved" and she later told her that she "accepted the Savior into her life" at around 12 years old.
+Houston's mother Cissy wrote that while at New Hope, Houston "got saved" and she later told her that she "accepted the Savior into her life" at around thirteen years old.
 Houston's recording of "Do You Hear What I Hear", from the Christmas compilation album, A Very Special Christmas (1987), has constantly appeared on the Billboard gospel charts since 2011.
 In 1997, Houston was given a special honor from the Dove Awards for helping to bring gospel music to the attention of the mainstream.
 Two of Houston's final recordings—"His Eye Is on the Sparrow" and "Celebrate", from the 2012 film, Sparkle—posthumously made the Billboard gospel charts.
 Her last public performance prior to her death was an impromptu duet of "Jesus Loves Me" with friend and former collaborator Kelly Price at the Tru nightclub in Hollywood.